BREAKING: Charges Against Abel Cedeno Reduced to Manslaughter

 Javier Maximo, who identified himself as McCree’s “big brother,” said, “He was always responsible.
 Matthew always showed respect for his elders.”

-All of McCree’s family denied his possible involvement with a local gang, but supporters of Cedeno displayed screengrabs of online postings by gang members who claimed McCree and vowed to avenge his death.
+All of McCree’s family denied his possible involvement with a local gang, but supporters of Cedeno displayed screengrabs of online postings by gang members who claimed McCree as one of their own and vowed to avenge his death.

 Cedeno’s sister Vanessa, who had spoken to Gay City News last week, spoke to the press.